kerrycull/content-ops-starter/content/pages/index.md

         subtitle: ''
         text: >
-          Every sponsorship draft lands in your hands first—we fine-tune based on your feedback and guarantee full FTC compliance from start to finish.
+          Every sponsorship draft lands in your hands first—we fine-tune based on your feedback and guarantee full government compliance from start to finish.
         image:
           type: ImageBlock